awsdocs/aws-batch-user-guide/doc_source/compute_environments.md

 ## Unmanaged Compute Environments<a name="unmanaged_compute_environments"></a>

 In an unmanaged compute environment, you manage your own compute resources\.
-You must ensure that the AMI you use for your compute resources meets the Amazon ECS container instance AMI specification\.
+You must verify that the AMI you use for your compute resources meets the Amazon ECS container instance AMI specification\.
 For more information, see [Compute Resource AMI Specification](compute_resource_AMIs.md#batch-ami-spec) and [Creating a Compute Resource AMI](create-batch-ami.md)\.

 After you have created your unmanaged compute environment, use the [DescribeComputeEnvironments](https://docs.aws.amazon.com/batch/latest/APIReference/API_DescribeComputeEnvironments.html) API operation to view the compute environment details\.
 Find the Amazon ECS cluster that is associated with the environment and then manually launch your container instances into that Amazon ECS cluster\.